ABOUT

 In 2007, being offered a chance to learn how to tattoo by her friend Owen Connell, she dove obsessively headfirst into the craft.
 This mentorship proved inspirational, with Connell inspiring her to focus solely on her original art and vision, and encouraging her to establish her own shop with a private studio atmosphere.

 Her work environment is extremely important, both for herself and her clients.
-Her studio, exuding an airy atmosphere with high ceilings that fill the space with natural light, focuses on the essentials of the tattooing experience.
+Her Seattle studio is housed in a turn of the century renovated industrial building in the city’s Capitol Hill neighborhood.
+It exudes an airy atmosphere with high ceilings and windows that fill the space with natural light, with a minimalist aesthetic that focuses on the essentials of the tattooing experience.
 Equipped with state-of-the-art tattoo chairs and a carefully curated soundtrack, it offers an intimate setting where clients can find comfort and tranquility, an energetic haven in the midst of the busy world outside the studio walls.

 She says she’s glad she didn’t start tattooing until later.
 “I entered into tattooing at just the right time,” she explains.
 “The industry had changed so much, there were more women tattooing, more queer voices, more acceptance for original vision, and work with artistry that lay outside the traditional lines.”
 She immersed herself in the craft.
 Dedicated to the art of tattooing and graciously tormented by perfectionism, her linework based art style garnered her awards, international acclaim, and a bevy of clients vying for a chance to give her full artistic license to make their dreams come alive on skin.